KAM for quasi-linear forced hamiltonian NLS: Introduction and Main result

-\item The previous step gives a precise understanding of the eigenvalues of the matrix which we are diagonalizing.
-Then by imposing the II Melnikov conditions (quantitative bounds on the difference of eigenvalues) one diagonalizes by a linear KAM scheme.
-In our case, since we have double eigenvalues we obtain a block diagonal reduction to a $2\times2$ block diagonal time independent matrix.
-This is an important difference w.r.t. \cite{} and is due to the fact that we have performed step 1.
-The II Melnikov conditions which we require are explicitly stated in Proposition \ref{teo2ham}, note that, due to the multiplicity of the eigenvalues we require a weaker condition (see the definition of $\calO_{\infty}^{2\g}$ in \eqref{martina10ham}).
+It turns out that, if $\ell\neq0$ and $j\neq \pm k$, for ``many'' $\oo$ the bounds \eqref{equasei} holds true.
+For $\ell=0$ and $j=k=0$ one has that $\psi_{j,k}(\ell)=0$.
+For $\ell=0$ and $j=-k$ one has that $\psi_{j,k}(\ell)\sim O(\e)$.
+In order to prove that \eqref{equacinque} has a solution we need to impose that $[M]_{j}^{k}(\ell)=M_{j}^{k}(\ell)$ with $\ell=0$ and $j=\pm k$.
+This is why we can get only a block diagonal reduction to a $2\times2$ block diagonal time independent matrix.
+This is an important difference w.r.t. \cite{FP}.
+Actually it is know that reducibility arguments are difficult in the case of operator of the form $L=D+\e M$ where $D$ has ``multiple'' eigenvalues.
+For instance we mention \cite{elikuk}, \cite{grepatu}, where the authors deal with a problem of multiple eigenvalues in the more difficult case of unbounded multiplicity, but for semi linear equations.
+Here we just have that the multiplicity is \emph{two}.

+The Second Melnikov conditions which we require are explicitly stated in Proposition \ref{teo2ham}.
+There is another important difference with respect to \cite{FP}.
+It is the presence of a correction of order one to the eigenvalues of the linearized operator, i.e. the constant $m_{1}\neq0$ in \eqref{equaquattro}.
+In \cite{FP} the constant $m_1$ is zero.
+The presence of such correction implies that for $\ell\neq0$ and $j=\pm k$ we need to require a weaker condition with respect to \eqref{equasei} (see the definition of $\calO_{\infty}^{2\g}$ in \eqref{martina10ham}).
 This is needed in order to perform the measure estimates. \end{enumerate} Once we have diagonalized the bounds on the inverse follow from bounds on the eigenvalues, see Proposition \ref{inverseofl}.

 In the Nash-Moser scheme we need to invert the operator linearized at each approximate solution, namely we perform the diagonalization procedure infinitely many times.